 Value stream mapping is an activity that catalogs the steps in the work producing a product or delivering a service.
 It reveals where the interfaces are between activities, as well as the times involved in and between process steps.

-Why Looking at the Value Stream Is So Important.
+Why Looking at Delays in the Value Stream Is So Important.
 One reason that looking at the value stream is so important is that it gives us a way to see the work being done in a better manner than just watching people.
 As Don Reinertsen states in The Principles of Product Development Flow: 2nd Generation Lean Product Development (and as SAFe mirrors) – “if you only measure one thing, measure cost of delay.”
 This reflects that we are trying to eliminate delays.

 Attending to the Customer’s Value Stream.
 As more companies are incorporating Lean principles into their development methods they should remember that development value streams are only one of three kinds of value streams.
 This talks about the relationship between the customer value stream and the operational value stream and the development value stream.